GeekTrainer/help-desk-bot-lab/Node/exercise3-LuisDialog.md

 ## Task 3: Add Intents and Utterances

 Intents are the intentions or desired actions conveyed through the utterances (sentences).
 Intents match user requests with the actions that should be taken by your app.
 So, you must add intents to help your app understand user requests and react to them properly.
+If entities are the nouns, the intent is the verb.

 Utterances are sentences representing examples of user queries or commands that your application is expected to receive and interpret.
 You need to add example utterances for each intent in your app.
 LUIS learns from these utterances and your app is able to generalize and understand similar contexts.
 By constantly adding more utterances and labeling them, you are enhancing your application’s language learning experience.

 You can read more information about intents [here](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/add-intents) and about utterances [here](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/add-example-utterances).